ReetuRaj7/DrumKit/README.md

 # DrumKit

-This is a project I made just for fun
+This is a project I made just for fun.
-Hope you like it
+Hope you like it.
+I have used basic HTML,CSS and JavaScript.